 Following an investigation into the aftermath of the fire, revised guidance on bund construction was issued.
 This included advice on how to assess existing bunds for the ability to withstand a fire and what cost effective action can be taken to upgrade existing bunds to satisfactorily cope with a fire.
 This advice is detailed in CIRIA 736.
 It is noted that there is currently no requirement for such fire assessments in Ireland.

 Environmental Efficiency would strongly recommended that sites review the resistance to fire of their existing bunds as part of their normal period bund inspection programme.
 Environmental Efficiency can advise on such inspection and what steps are needed to bring bunds up to the necessary level of fire protection.

-The author, Bob Sutcliffe, is a Chartered Engineer with over 20 years’ experience of bund integrity testing in the UK and Ireland.
+The author, Bob Sutcliffe, is a Chartered Engineer & environmental consultant with over 20 years’ experience of bund integrity testing in the UK and Ireland.
 Bob may be directly contacted on firstname.lastname@example.org